Luso-Asians: China, Hong Kong SAR

 Luso-Asians have long been part of the making of Hong Kong.
 The first Luso-Asians in the territory of the Hong Kong SAR were probably Luso-Asian sailors on Portuguese ships bound for Macau.
 In fact Lama Island in the territory was named by the Portuguese.
-After 1557, Traders and missionaries followed, and from 1841 to 1942 various "Portuguese" families from Macau of mixed Portuguese, Macanese and Goan origin settled in the early British settlement.
+After 1557, Traders and missionaries followed, and from 1841 to 1942 various "Portuguese" families from Macau of mixed Portuguese, Cantonese, Macanese and Goan origin settled in the early British settlement.
 The early settlement was on Hong Kong island near to the docks, banks, civil service institutions, publishing houses and other workplaces where the men were employed in mid-level positions.
 Later settlement was in Kowloon.
 Their role in the British colony as social, economic and political intermediaries between the British and Chinese defined them and limited their outlook and expectations as settlers.
 As a result, they were drawn to institutions that provided family-support, shelter, and cohesion.
 They were as a result the backbone of the Catholic Church, schools and benevolent societies.
 During the Second World War almost the entire Macanese community (now known as "Portuguese") fled to neutral Macau as refugees.
 These Macanese, including many skilled workers and civil servants, were fluent in English and Portuguese and brought valuable commercial and technical skills to the colony.